Bamof25th/Quizzler/README.md

-Based on the current README content and the nature of your project, here's a draft for a better README file for your AI-powered Next.js quiz app:

----

 # Quizzler

 Quizzler is an AI-powered quiz application built with Next.js.
 This app leverages AI to generate and manage quizzes efficiently.